vishal-m25/Obsidian/zoho/java 11.md

 ```

 ### Try-with-resource
-- Apart from having the try-catch-finally functionality, it has resources created within parenthesis after `try` keyword
+- Apart from having the try-catch-finally functionality, it has autocloseable  resources created within parenthesis after `try` keyword
 - Such resources should implement **AutoCloseable/Closeable**. interface
 - This the resources are automatically closed at the end of try block.

 ### Chained Exception
-- when an exception is caught, it throws another exception to a higher exception handles containing the main exception .
+- when an exception is caught, it throws another exception to a higher exception handler containing the main exception .
 - it helps in associating one exception with other exception, through proper description.